ATimelessRed/screenmate-one/README.md

 Welcome to the **unofficial** community hub for the **Screenmate One**.
 This repository is maintained as a personal space for tracking device issues and developing custom add-ons.

 > [!IMPORTANT]
 > **Disclaimer:** This project is not affiliated with, endorsed by, or connected to the official Screenmate hardware or software teams.
-Development in this repository is strictly limited to modular widget add-ons and does not involve core product or firmware engineering.
+Development in this repository is strictly limited to custom add-ons/functions/scripts and does not involve core product or firmware engineering.
 >
 > **Unofficial Screenmate One Discord Invite Link:** https://discord.gg/5NRGvjJSuh